Meet The Artist

 Welcome to the wild, weird, and wonder-filled world of Lily in Flux.
+A one-woman art storm fueled by assemblage, alchemy, found objects, and storytelling.

 Everything here is made by hand, heart, and a little bit of magic.
-My work lives at the intersection of nature and decay, mythology and memory, glitter and rust.
-I use found objects, 3D prints, antique relics, raw earth elements, and metal to bring small creatures and strange talismans to life ~ each one infused with story, survival, and a sense of humor darker than most Victorian funerals.
+My work lives at the intersection of nature and decay, mythology and memory, sparkle and rust.
+I use found objects, chemistry, resin prints, antique relics, raw earth elements, and metal to bring my creatures and sacred talismans to life ~ each one infused with story, survival, and an aesthetic filled with quirk and wonder.
+This isn’t just about jewelry or sculpture.
+It’s about reclamation ~ of self, of power, of individuality.
+It’s about creating beauty from the broken.

 If you’re here, you’re probably weird in all the right ways.